mongo-express/mongo-express/README.md

 Development
 -----------------

+For test or develop with the latest version you can install using this git repository:

+    npm i mongo-express@git+https://github.com/mongo-express/mongo-express.git#master

 Copy config.default.js to config.js and edit the default property to fit your local environment

 **Run the development build using:**